gianpierodiblasi/LogicalCircuit/README.md

 ```

 #### methods
-- *load(circuit)*: loads a circuit, no check is done on the correctness of the JSON object
+- *setJSON(json)*: sets the JSON object describing the structure used by the class to manage the circuit, no check is done on the correctness of the JSON object
   - input
-    - circuit: the circuit, represented by a JSON as described above (JSON)
+    - json: the JSON object, as described above (JSON)
   - output: NOTHING
+- *getJSON(json)*: returns the JSON object describing the structure used by the class to manage the circuit
+  - input : NOTHING
+  - output: the JSON object, as described above (JSON)
 - *addInput(name)*: adds an input node
   - input
     - name: the node name (STRING)
-  - output: true if the node is added, false otherwise; a node is not added if and only if the (trimmed) name is empty or the name is already used by another input, operator or output node (BOOLEAN)
+  - output: true if the node is added, false otherwise; a node is not added if and only if the name is not valid or is already used (BOOLEAN)
 - *addOutput(name)*: adds an output node
   - input
     - name: the node name (STRING)
-  - output: true if the node is added, false otherwise; a node is not added if and only if the (trimmed) name is empty or the name is already used by another input, operator or output node (BOOLEAN)
+  - output: true if the node is added, false otherwise; a node is not added if and only if the name is not valid or is already used (BOOLEAN)
+- *isNameValid(name)*: an utility method to check if a name is valid as input/output parameter; to be valid a name has to respect the following regular expression
+    ```javascript
+    /[a-zA-Z_]+[a-zA-Z0-9]*/g
+    ```
+  - input:
+    - name: the name (STRING)
+  - output: true if the name is valid, false otherwise (BOOLEAN)
+- *isNameAlreadyUsed(name)*: an utility method to check if a name is already used
+  - input:
+    - name: the name (STRING)
+  - output: true if the name is already used, false otherwise (BOOLEAN)

 - *add\<Operator>()*: adds an operator node (an operator is always added)
   - input: NOTHING
   - output: the unique name assigned to the operator (STRING)